jamesshore/ergotest/docs/automation_api.md

 There are six classes in Ergotest.
 The first three are all you really need to know about, and the bolded methods in the table of contents above are the only ones you’re likely to use.

 * **TestRunner** is how you run your tests.
-* **TestSuiteResult** is how you get more details, and it has a convenient method for rendering the results.
+* **TestSuiteResult** has the results of your test run, and includes a convenient method for rendering the results.
 * **TestCaseResult** has the details of a single test, and it also has convenient rendering methods.
 * **TestRenderer** is how you create customized renderings, if you want to.
 * **TestResult** has factory methods for creating test results, and is the parent to `TestSuiteResult` and `TestCaseResult`.
 * **TestSuite** is used to create tests, and the important parts are described in the [test API documentation](test_api.md).

 The best way to run your tests is to use [testRunner.runInChildProcessAsync()](#testrunnerruninchildprocessasync).
-It takes a list of test module paths which it run in an isolated child process.
+It takes a list of test module paths which it runs in an isolated child process.

 The `runInChildProcessAsync()` method returns the results of the test run as a `TestSuiteResult` instance.
 You can render those results to a string by calling [TestSuiteResult.render()](#testsuiteresultrender).
 To learn the overall results of the test run, call [testSuiteResult.count()](#testsuiteresultcount)